 There are many examples of successful integration of AI and HI, such as in the field of medicine, where AI algorithms can assist doctors in making more accurate diagnoses and treatment recommendations.

-Other examples include the use of AI in financial forecasting, customer service, and even art and music composition.
 As technology continues to evolve, we can expect to see more innovative and effective examples of integration in a wide range of industries and fields.

 In summary, artificial intelligence and human intelligence each have their advantages and limitations.
 AI can process and analyze large amounts of data, make fast and accurate decisions, eliminate human error, and learn and improve over time.